josyliyh/josy-li-SUPcheck/README.md

 ```

 Use .env.sample as a template to create Environment File
-- Create a new file named .env in the SUPcheck-api directory.
+- Create a new file named .env in the SUPcheck directory.
 - Copy the content of .env.sample into .env.
 - Replace placeholder <YOUR_GOOGLE_MAP_API_KEY> with your API key